The Death of the Incredible Hulk: Plot

 Since the information in the files Jasmine took is insufficient, Kasha orders her to abduct David in the hope that he can fill the gaps.
 However, after Jasmine finds David, her co-agents act on orders to eliminate her as unnecessary.
 During the resulting fight, one of the men is mortally wounded.
 He tells Jasmine that Bella is the leader of the spy network and faked her own hostage situation.
 David takes Jasmine to her cabin hideaway and treats her bullet wound.
 In return, Jasmine uses her espionage skills to get David to Ronald's hospital room without being identified so that he can speak to Ronald, coaxing him out of his coma.

 The Hulk saves Jasmine from another attack by Kasha's men, causing her to see David with new eyes, and they become romantically involved.
 Plans to leave the country in order to elude their respective pursuers are aborted when they hear the Pratts have been kidnapped by Bella.
 Jasmine extracts their location, an airfield, from one of her former comrades and tips off the authorities.
-While sneaking into the airfield hangar Jasmine is caught by the network's torturer, Zed, but she misdirects and overcomes him by pretending to swallow a suicide pill.
+While sneaking into the airfield hangar, Jasmine is caught by the network's torturer, Zed, but she misdirects and overcomes him by pretending to swallow a suicide pill.
 The police raid the airfield, and David gets the Pratts to safety.
 Bella boards an airplane with Zed and shoots Kasha, who had been making overtures of taking her place.
 Disregarding her orders to escape, the vindictive Zed tries to run Jasmine down with the plane.
 David runs out to protect Jasmine and turns into the Hulk.
 The Hulk breaks into the plane.
 Bella opens fire on him, unintentionally shooting the fuel tank.
-The plane explodes, killing Bella, Zed, and the Hulk.
-David transforms back to human before succumbing to his injuries.
+The plane explodes, killing Bella, and Zed, while the Hulk plummets to the ground.
+David transforms back to human before dying of his injuries.
 Jasmine, Ronald, and Amy mourn for him.